clockworkpi/uConsole/README.md

 - For Windows and macOS users, [Etcher](https://etcher.balena.io/) can be used to flash the image.
 - Linux users can employ the "dd" command to flash the image.

+To learn how to create an image, please refer to our [Wiki](https://github.com/clockworkpi/uConsole/wiki).

 If you want to use the 4G extension, you can find helpful tips on how to use it on the [uConsole Wiki](https://github.com/clockworkpi/uConsole/wiki/How-to-use-the-4G-extension).